doridori/doridori.github.io/_posts/2015-02-27-android_testing_a_rough_guide.md

 	- If using **`Retrofit`** for your api methods you can [swap out the Executors](http://stackoverflow.com/questions/23142437/) so it runs synchronously.
 Combine this with loading data from the `MockWebServer` and its can be a nice approach.
 	- If using **`Dagger`** you can easily swap out your async components at test time with synchronous mocks.
 The code inside the async ops can be tested separately.
 - Use a framework that **auto-waits** for any running worker `Threads` or `Executors` to finish.
 	- If using **`Espresso`** to execute your UI-tests, this will utilize the `IdlingResource` interface which you can plug into your async code, which causes Espresso to wait for your async operations to finish before continuing with the test.
-This works out of the box for stock `AsyncTasks` but for more interesting threaded behavior you may need to implement this interface directly.
+This works out of the box for stock `AsyncTasks` but for more interesting threaded behavior you may need to implement this interface directly (see example [here](http://blog.sqisland.com/2015/04/espresso-custom-idling-resource.html)).
 - Use a **timeout** to wait for callbacks.
     - Lots of people do this with `Thread.sleep` but this is a **bad idea**!
 Your tests will be slow and you will probably stop running them!
     - An alternative is to use the [`Mockito.timeout()`](http://docs.mockito.googlecode.com/hg/org/mockito/Mockito.html#timeout(int)) method which will wait up to the declared time for the expected behavior to happen.
 This is not as bad as `Thread.sleep` as it will only take a long time when it fails - which should not be the norm.
 Bear in mind, the documentation states _"Allows verifying with timeout.
 May be useful for testing in concurrent conditions.
 It feels this feature should be used rarely - figure out a better way of testing your multi-threaded system"_.